amcginlay/eks-demos/doc/19-appmesh/README.md

 Leave the **dedicated** terminal window in this state and return to your original terminal window.

-In the earlier section titled **Prepare Upgraded Image** we introduced version 2.0 of `echo-frontend` which supports the use of backend apps.
+In the earlier section titled **Prepare Upgraded Image** you created version 2.0 of `echo-frontend` which supports the use of backend apps.
 Now is the time to deploy that version using an [in-place](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/in-place-deployments.html) strategy.
 The driver for reusing the **blue** environment is simply to limit the volume of pods created.

 Whilst you deploy version 2.0 of your `echo-frontend` app you will also provide it with the URL for a compatible instance of `echo-backend` as follows.
-Observe that the URL is for the `blue` backend which is acceptable for testing connectivity but creates a tightly coupled relationship between our services.
+Observe that the URL is for the `blue` backend which is acceptable for testing connectivity but creates a tightly coupled relationship between your services.
 We instead want out services to be loosely coupled and resolving that issue is the crux of this exercise.
 ```bash
 helm -n demos upgrade -i echo-frontend-blue ~/environment/echo-frontend/ \